FEMA Floodplain Map Update

 The flood insurance federal mandate, known as the Mandatory Purchase Requirement, applies to structures being mapped into the high-risk flood zone with federally-backed loans and mortgages.
 If you have a federally-backed mortgage on your home or business, and the new maps identify your structure is within the high-risk flood zone, your lender will require you to carry flood insurance.
 However, other lender requirements may be more stringent and could still require flood insurance in low-risk areas if it is a part of the loan agreement.
 Your lender should be able to provide that information to you.
-If a portion of your property is being mapped into the floodplain but your house is not, your mortgage company may still require flood insurance.
+If a portion of your property is within into the floodplain but your house is not, your mortgage company may still require flood insurance.
 Please note Spotsylvania County does not regulate, require, administer, or provide flood insurance.

-Even if you are not required to have it, you may want to consider purchasing flood insurance protection.
+FEMA recommends all homeowners carry flood insurance protection.
 About 25% of flood insurance claims come from areas with low-to-moderate flood risk.
 Homeowners and renter’s insurance do not typically cover flood damage.
 Flood insurance will pay claims regardless of whether or not there is a Presidential Disaster Declaration.